kovalensky/tmrr/README.md

 php tmrr.php your_command
 ```

-If this tool has somehow helped you in finding important files, you can express your gratitude by starring this repository or making a donation🍀.
+If this tool has somehow helped you in finding important files, you can express your gratitude by starring this repository 🍀.